Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Alternative Tagging Methods and Determination of Efficiencies

 \section{Alternative Tagging Methods and Determination of Efficiencies}

-Here, a more traditional tagging algorithm based on BDT is used, including multi-dimensional simulation inputs, $e.g.$, track energy, displacement, and multiplicity.
+Here, a more traditional tagging algorithm based on BDT is used, including multi-dimensional simulation inputs, e.g., track energy, displacement, and multiplicity.
 The output of this algorithm is two-dimensional, namely the $b$- and $c$-likeness, since the algorithm does not aim to identify lighter jets.
 As pointed out in~\cite{Faroughy:2022dyq}, having more working points of flavor tagging could substantially improve the sensitivity reach of tagging algorithms since they provide extra information by having more signal regions.
 In practice, each jet in the event is divided into six flavor-tagging categories, denoted as $b_1$, $b_2$, $c_1$, $c_2$, $q_1$, or $q_2$, based on the jet's $b$- and $c$-likeliness determined by the flavor tagging algorithm.
 The distribution of $b/c$-likeliness of different jets and the division of each flavor-tagging category is shown in Fig.~\ref{fig:falvourtaggingperformance}.

-To reduce the accuracy requirement of those, we make a stringent cut on flavor tagging, $i.e.$, $b$-likeliness $>$ 0.995.
-The distribution The algorithm's performance is shown in Table~\ref{fig:falvourtaggingperformance} using $Z$-pole dijet events for each category are listed in Table~ \ref{tab:flavortageff}.
-The tagging algorithm is applied for events after the kinematic cuts in Table.~\ref{tab:evtselct1}.
+To reduce the accuracy requirement of those, we make a stringent cut on flavor tagging, i.e., $b$-likeliness $>$ 0.995.
+The algorithm's performance using $Z$-pole dijet events for each category are listed in Table~ \ref{tab:flavortageff}.

 Applying the above algorithm to the samples after kinematic cuts with two jets generates total 21 possible combinations of labels.
 The statistical uncertainty are derived by the likelihood method, as there is no unique signal region defined.
 The overall likelihood $\mathcal{L}$ is defined as